simonswain/coldwar/README.md

 Cold War is a simulation platform.
 Cold War comes with a set of scenes for you to watch and tweak.
 If you want to write your own it gives you code patterns to follow and a runtime environment to play them in.

+## Community

+Discuss in the Gitter [Cold War Room](https://gitter.im/simonswain/coldwar)

+Tag tweets and everything else with #coldwar

 ## Hacking

 Start by looking in `server/public/js/scenes` and `server/public/js/actors`.
 These are the only two places you'll need to mess with to write your own sims.
 Create a Scene and fill it with Actors.
 Start simple and build it up.
 Interception is a good scene to use as a base.
 Edit `scenes/index.js` to add it to the list of scenes on the homepage.